landlab/landlab/docs/source/install/troubleshooting.rst

    :ref:`developer install <developer_install>`
    or wait for the next
    `release <https://github.com/landlab/landlab/releases>`_.
 (THIS
-   PROBLEM SHOULD NOT HAPPEN ANYMORE)
+   PROBLEM SHOULD NOT HAPPEN ANYMORE) #attnKaty

 Other known pb:
 ~~~~~~~~~~~~~~~